mediafly/extensions-documentation/extensions.md

 1. Create a folder and add an `index.html` file to it.
 This will be the entry point of the application.
 2. Add `interactive-manifest.json` file with contents `{}` in the folder.
 3. Add CSS and JavaScript files and add references to them in `index.html`.
+4. Add the following script tag to your `index.html`. `<script type="text/javascript" src="bootstrap_mflyCommands.js"></script>`.
+Be sure to add this script tag in an order such that mflyCommands script is loaded after it.
-4. Zip up the contents of the folder.
+5. Zip up the contents of the folder.
 Make sure that `index.html` is at the root of the zip file.
-5. Rename the zipped archive to have the `.mext` extension (e.g. `my-extension.mext`).
+6. Rename the zipped archive to have the `.mext` extension (e.g. `my-extension.mext`).
-6. Upload the `.mext` file to Mediafly using Airship.
+7. Upload the `.mext` file to Mediafly using Airship.

 ## Developing and testing an Extension
 Mediafly provides a CLI (command line interface) utility called `extension-cli` to make it easier to test and develop an Extension. `extension-cli` allows an Extension developer to: